ngraveio/Research/papers/nbcr-2023-002-multi-layer-sync.md

 - **CDDL for output descriptor** `output-descriptor`

-This UR type belongs to the initial registry proposed by BC in [[BCR-2023-010]](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2023-010-output-descriptor.md) to describe the association of a standardized script types with a public key.
+This UR type belongs to the initial registry proposed by BC in [[BCR-2023-010]](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2023-010-output-descriptor.md) to describe the association of a standardized output descriptor with a public key.
 You can refer to [[BCR-2020-010]](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-010-output-desc.md) for the description of the previous version `crypto-output` not detailed in this document, but still supported for backward compatibility.

+The output descriptors functions are listed in [[OD-IN-CORE]](https://github.com/bitcoin/bitcoin/blob/master/doc/descriptors.md).

 When used embedded in another CBOR structure, this structure should be tagged #6.40308.